top of page

 HOW TO SWITCH OR CHANGE MEDICARE ADVANTAGE PLANS

-What are Medicare AAdvantage Plans when it comes time to change or switch your Medicare Advantage plan?
+What are Medicare Advantage Plans?
+When is the time to change or switch your Medicare Advantage plan?
 If you're already in a Medicare Advantage Plan and want to switch, follow these steps:

 WHAT ARE MEDICARE ADVANTAGE PLANS IF YOU HAVE OTHER HEALTH INSURANCE